 6 person-months for Eurostat and ca 1-4 person-months for each data provider for regular reporting.

-Corrections by the country correspondents are encouraged.
+Revisions by country correspondents are encouraged.

 17.2.
 Data revision - practice